 The Eurasier is a German dog breed.
 The first litter was born on June 22, 1960 in Germany.
 The ancestors of the Eurasier are the German Wolfspitz and the Chow.
 At the time, the breed was called Wolf-Chow.
 In 1972 the breed was crossbred with a Samoyed and their offspring was named Eurasier.
 At the same time the breed was internationally recognized by the FCI (Federation Cynologique International).
 Julius Wipfel, the founder of the breed, aimed to create a Spitz-type family dog that commanded respect but also had a calm and even-tempered nature.
 The new dog breed was to be attractive, adaptable and suitable to different family lifestyles.
 Many decades of hard work by Mr. Wipfel and his associates gave us the Eurasier, a wonderful family dog.

 The Eurasier is a medium-size dog with medium bone structure and a thick medium long coat which comes in beautiful shades of red, red and tan, wolf-grey, agouti, pure black, and black with markings.
 Eurasiers are, however, not bred for colors.
 The Eurasier is confident, calm, well-balanced and has a high tolerance level.
 He is a good watch dog but does not bark incessantly.
-He is loyal to the entire family but is reserved towards strangers.
-The Eurasier has a low hunting instinct.
-The breed will only develop these excellent qualities if allowed to live in close contact with the family.
+He is loyal to the entire family but may be reserved towards strangers.
+The Eurasier has a low hunting instinct but many enjoy chasing wildlife.
+The breed will only develop the typical breed qualities if the dogs are allowed to live in close contact with their family.
 Eurasiers are not suited to be housed in kennels or to be tied up outside.
 The dogs must be trained with love and consistency and should not be trained by somebody else but his owner.
 They are not suitable to become working dogs.
 Currently there are about 8 thousand Eurasiers around the world, mostly in Europe and primarily in Germany which is their country of origin.

 Around 1995 the Eurasier was introduced to North America.
-While there were only very few breeders in North America for a while, we now find a slightly increased number.
+While for a while there were only few Eurasier breeders in North America , we now find a slightly increased number.
 Waiting times for puppies depend on the breeding plans of the individual breeders.
 No matter how long the wait - a Eurasier is worth waiting for.
 Eurasiers should be picked up from their breeders in person and should not be shipped unaccompanied.